Priyanka-Prabhath/Object-Tracking-and-Counting-in-a-Video/README.md

 Technologies Used: Python, OpenCV, Density based Clustering, Convolutions, Numpy, Matplotlib.

 # Method 1:
-Using Density based clustering to count moving objects.
+Using Density based clustering to count moving objects in a trafiic based video.
+*hfghjegfhe

 # Method 2:
 Using convolutions to count moving objects.